namu-labs-dev/Namu-Design-System/docs/blog/hydrate-cssinjs.en-US.md

 ## Component-level CSS-in-JS

-In the [component-level CSS-in-JS](/docs/blog/css-in-js) article, we mentioned that Ant Design's Cache mechanism does not need to calculate the complete style.
+In the [component-level CSS-in-JS](/docs/blog/css-in-js) article, we mentioned that Namu Design's Cache mechanism does not need to calculate the complete style.
 For the component library, as long as the Token and ComponentName can determine the consistency of the generated style, so we can calculate the hash value in advance:

 ![Component CSS-in-JS](https://mdn.alipayobjects.com/huamei_7uahnr/afts/img/A*yZMNSYVtxnAAAAAAAAAAAAAADrJ8AQ/original)